tom-beer/Outcome-Adaptive-LASSO/README.md

 2. To use it on your dataset, pass it in as a dataframe just like above
 ## Comparison to other methods
 * `compare_oal_ipw.py` is a script to reproduce some of the figures in the paper, comparing the outcome adaptive lasso to plain IPW based estimation.
-It includes a replication of figure 1 from the supplementary material, using scenario 4 of the synthetic dataset with 200 samples, 100 covariates and no correlation between covariates:
+It includes a replication of figure 1 from the supplementary material of the original paper, using scenario 4 of the synthetic dataset with 200 samples, 100 covariates and no correlation between covariates:
 <img src="images/compare_oal_ipw_output.png" width=680 height=680 align="center">
+You can run the script with any of ther settings described in the paper.

 ## Requirements
+1. Coming
+2. Soon!

 logo created by [Ragal Kartidev](https://thenounproject.com/search/?q=lasso&i=3411314) from Noun Project